andrew/ultimate-awesome/README.md

 - [Awesome-Machine-Learning-in-Biomedical-Healthcare-Imaging](https://github.com/XindiWu/Awesome-Machine-Learning-in-Biomedical-Healthcare-Imaging) - A list of awesome selected resources towards the application of machine learning in Biomedical/Healthcare Imaging, inspired by.
 - [awesome-xmake](https://github.com/xmake-examples/awesome-xmake) - 💕 A curated list of awesome XMake projects, plugins, examples and others.
 - [android-resources](https://github.com/yogeshpaliyal/android-resources) - This repository serves as a curated collection of valuable resources related to Android development.
 It aims to provide developers with a centralized hub to discover and explore informative content on various Android-specific topics, including, internals of android, performance optimization, architectural patterns, etc.
-- [programming-resources](https://github.com/ADGEfficiency/programming-resources) - A collection of programming and computation resources.
 - [awesome-cml](https://github.com/chameleon-team/awesome-cml) - Awesome for chameleon.
 - [awesome-xapi](https://github.com/CiscoDevNet/awesome-xapi) - A curated list of developer resources to integrate with Webex Devices.
 - [awesome-mechanistic-interpretability](https://github.com/gauravfs-14/awesome-mechanistic-interpretability) - A carefully curated collection of high-quality libraries, projects, tutorials, research papers, and other essential resources focused on Mechanistic Interpretability, a growing subfield in machine learning interpretability research that aims to reverse-engineer neural networks into understandable computational components.